Government support for businesses

 This is a summary of the business support measures launched by the Government with links to the information on its website.

-The Coronavirus Job Retention Scheme, known as the furlough scheme, will remain open until December, with employees receiving 80 per cent of their current salary for hours not worked, up to a maximum of £2,500.
+The Coronavirus Job Retention Scheme, known as the furlough scheme, will remain open until the end of April 2021, with employees receiving 80 per cent of their current salary for hours not worked, up to a maximum of £2,500.

 Guidance for the new measures is available as well as details of the extended furlough scheme and other economic support.